Keyhole surgery for appendix removal in kids leads to better outcomes

 Over the period analysed, the rate of laparoscopic appendicectomy (LA) compared to open appendicectomy greatly increased, rising from 12 percent in 2002 to 86 percent in 2013.

-“The results show laparoscopic appendicectomy for children improves outcomes and is associated with a shorter length of hospital stay, compared to open procedure,” said Dr Francisco Schneuer, postdoctoral fellow in the Child Population Health Research group.
+“The results show laparoscopic appendicectomy for children improves outcomes and is associated with a shorter length of hospital stay, compared to open procedure,” said Dr Francisco Schneuer, research fellow in the Child Population Health Research group.

 “Children with uncomplicated appendicitis have a lower risk of post-operative complications such as intestinal obstruction after LA compared to open appendicectomy.